SWG-Source/SWG-Source.github.io/_docs/installation.md

 ## Adjust other config settings as needed

 Most of the stuff you might want to change is in localOptions.cfg.
-Noteably, this is the file where you can select which zones (ie: planets) are going to load.
+Notably, this is the file where you can select which zones (ie: planets) are going to load.
 By default, only Tatooine will load.
 This is a great way to make sure everything will run.
 If you want to load more zones, first make sure that you have enough RAM.
 Then, remove the # from each line that you want to load.
 Save the file, and you're ready to rock and roll...

 ## Run your server!